Initial Operational Capability (IOC):

 There are no reviews so far

 Description: The F/A-22 Raptor is a stealth, long-range, supersonic, multi-role fighter designed to replace the F-15 Eagle ensuring the Us Air Force Air Dominance in the first quarter of the 21st century.
 It will be able to fight against the most sophisticated integrated air defense networks, as well as to gain and to keep air dominance against sophisticated enemy fighter aircraft fielded or under development.
 The F/A-22 features two internal side bays and one center bay for weaponry.
 The side bays will accommodate one AIM-9X Sidewinder each.
-The center bay will carry up to 6 AMRAAM missiles or 2 AMRAAM and 2 JDAM bombs.
+The center bay will carry up to six AMRAAM missiles or two AMRAAM and two GBU-32 JDAM bombs.
 A built-in 20mm M61A2 cannon will be provided for close-in air-to-air engagements.
 In addition, the F/A-22 would load external weaponry and fuel tanks when assured air superiority.
 The external loads represent to increase radar cross section and drag, as well as lower survivability and aerodynamic performance.

 The F/A-22 Raptor will be the first aircraft around capable of a first-look, first-shot and first-kill.
 According the US Air Force, this capability will the key of air-to-air engagements in the 21st century as did the maneuverability during the past century.
 A sustained speed of Mach 1.5, also known as supercruise capability, will provide unprecedented combat performance than previous fighter aircraft.
 The life cycle costs of the F/A-22 are 40% lower than F-15.
 Reliability and availability have been increased compared to F-15, and maintainability will be easier.
 The first F/A-22 multi-role fighter wing will be placed at Langley achieving initial operational capability by December 2005.
 The US Air Force plans to purchase up to 381 (276 estimated to funds availability) F/A-22s through 2013 when the last aircraft will be delivered.